fisher-alice/johnny-five-wiki/Motor.md

   var motor = new five.Motor(5);

-  // Start the motor at maximum speed, wait 2 seconds and stop. motor.start(255);
+  // Start the motor at maximum speed motor.start(255);

 });